 For the period from October 19, 2005 through October 18, 2006, the servicer was awarded the "exceptional performance" designation by the United States Department of Education.
 As of the date hereof, the Department of Education has not renewed the servicer's "exceptional performance" designation, pending resolution of outstanding issues with the Department of Education concerning certain fees the servicer charges some delinquent borrowers.
-The servicer believes that the Department of Education will conclude that the servicer incorrectly charged borrowers certain late fees.
-The servicer has changed its late fee policies in accordance with the Department of Education's position.
 The servicer's previous designation, however, remains in effect.
 So long as the servicer's exceptional performance designation remains in effect (or is not revoked), all federally reinsured student loans serviced by the servicer for at least 270 days before the date of default, including the trust student loans to be acquired with the proceeds of the notes, will be eligible to receive at least 99% reimbursement on any default claim properly submitted for payment.

-The Secretary of Education may revoke (including potentially on a retroactive basis) the servicer's exceptional performance designation if, among other things, subsequent audits of the servicer's servicing operations reflect a failure to meet certain due diligence standards, the required audits are not provided to the Secretary or the

-Secretary determines that an overall level of regulatory compliance has not been maintained.
+The Secretary of Education may revoke (including potentially on a retroactive basis) the servicer's exceptional performance designation if, among other things, subsequent audits of the servicer's servicing operations reflect a failure to meet certain due diligence standards, the required audits are not provided to the Secretary or the Secretary determines that an overall level of regulatory compliance has not been maintained.
 There can be no assurance that the servicer will maintain its exceptional performance designation in the future.
 Failure by the servicer to maintain its exceptional performance designation in the future is not a default under the servicing agreement between the trust and the servicer.
 If the servicer fails to maintain its exceptional performance designation, reimbursement on default claims will revert to the guaranteed percentage applicable to such student loan at the time of its origination (generally either 98% or 97%), which will be effective from either the annual renewal date, the date the Secretary determines the non-compliance occurred, or another date determined by the Secretary.
 In this event, any recoupment by the Secretary or any guarantor from the trust of amounts previously reimbursed by a guarantor, which is not reimbursed by the servicer or any affiliate, will reduce Available Funds for any applicable distribution date.
-For a discussion of legislative initiatives that may affect your notes and the exceptional performance designation see "Recent Developments-Proposed Regulations and Legislation" in this prospectus supplement.
+A bill has been passed by the U.S. House of Representatives entitled the "College Student Relief Act of 2007" (H.R.
+5), which, among other things, eliminates the exceptional performance designation and the higher reimbursement percentage, effective July 1, 2007.
+At this time, passage of this bill by the U.S. Senate and its enactment into law are uncertain.
+For a further discussion of this legislation, see "Recent Developments" below in this prospectus supplement and "Appendix A-Federal Family Education Loan Program-Recent Developments" in the base prospectus.